 If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Bitterfeld is situated at an altitude of 79 m in the southeast of Saxony-Anhalt, about 25 km northeast of Halle (Saale).
+Bitterfeld is situated at an elevation of 79 m in the southeast of Saxony-Anhalt, about 25 km northeast of Halle (Saale).

 The Town Hall [left] was built in 18631865 in Gothic revival style after a design by the architect August Friedrich Ritter.